 International Women’s Day

 Dorothy J Killam was a woman ahead of her time.
-Originally an American, she was an astute businesswoman in an era when that was extremely rare.
+She was an astute businesswoman in an era when that was extremely rare.
 Mrs. Killam was an Olympic swimmer who loved diamonds, not just for their looks but because they were an extremely sound investment.
-Mrs. Killam believed in Canada, her adopted country, and wanted to ensure its future by educating not only Canadians but offering funding for people from other country to study here.
-Mrs. Killam believed in a well-rounded person – that scholars should also pursue other interests outside of their research focus (and of course always be well mannered and kind to others).
+Mrs. Killam believed in Canada, her adopted country, and wanted to ensure its future by educating not only Canadians but offering funding for people from other countries to study here.
+Mrs. Killam believed in a "well-rounded person" – that scholars should also pursue other interests outside of their research focus (and of course always be well mannered and kind to others).
 Mrs. Killam also believed in rewarding hard work.
 The legacy of the Killam Trusts is an outstanding tribute of that.

 In honour of her late husband, Izaak Walton Killam, Dorothy J Killam elected to fund scholarships at institutions located where her husband had held business interests in his lifetime.
 Dalhousie University, (Mr. Killam was originally from NS), the Montreal Neurological Institute at McGill, the University of Alberta, University of Calgary, the University of British Columbia and finally the Canada Council for the Arts.

 To date, close to 7,000 people have benefited from Killam funding, students studying for their PhDs, faculty researchers at Killam institutions, clinicians at the MNI and the jewel in the crown – the Canada Council Killam Prizes.
 One Prize is awarded annually in each of the following five disciplines: Health Sciences, Natural Sciences, Social Sciences, Engineering and Humanities.
 Worth $100,000 each these Prizes represent outstanding lifetime achievement of Canadian researchers and are presented at Rideau Hall by the Governor General of Canada.